DamoM73/python-oop-with-deepest-dungeon/_build/html/_sources/stage_4.md.txt

 :lineno-start: 65
 :emphasize-lines: 4, 7
     elif command== "fight":
-        if current_room.inhabitant is not None:
+        if current_room.character is not None:
             weapon = input("What will you fight with? > ").lower()
-            if current_room.inhabitant.fight(weapon):
+            if current_room.character.fight(weapon):
-                current_room.inhabitant = None
+                current_room.character = None
             else:
                 running = False
         else: